arleydev0x101/arleydev0x101/README.md

 <h1 align="center">⚙️ About me 🖥️</h1>
 <p align="center">Hi!
 Enthusiast Developer here!
 I'm Mitchelle Arley.
 You can call me "Arley"— Aspiring "System/Language Developer".
 Don't mind those other things down there— "Web Frameworks/Languages".
-I have with those kind of experience, but I just hate it already, since I was bored for me to be there (not to be rude, tbh— it was true).</p>
+I have with those kind of experience, but I just hate it already, since I was bored to be there (not to be rude, tbh— it was true).</p>
 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" height="60" alt="c logo"  />
   <img width="" />